-Next Steps
+2.8 Next Steps

-Once Formal Stage 3 has been completed, the school will not accept a further complaint relating to the same matter(s).
+Once the formal process has been completed, the school will not accept a further complaint relating to the same matter(s).

 If the complainant believes the school did not handle their complaint in accordance with the published complaints process or believes they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the ESFA after they have completed Stage 3.